 Emergency Medical Service (EMS) (also known as Ambulance Service, Paramedic Service or Emergency Service) provides urgent pre-hospital treatment and stabilization for serious illnesses and injuries, as well as transportation to a care facility like a hospital.
+Today, emergency dispatch software is used to streamline the process but this has not been the case for very long.
 In most places, the emergency services can be called upon by members of the public, other medical facilities, businesses and authorities using an emergency phone number that then puts them in contact with control facilities and then they deploy appropriate resources to deal with the situation.
 Some EMS agencies may also have patient transports services for non-emergency situations as well as on the other end of the spectrum they could also provide technical rescue services which is a service provided where the responders have specialized training for the specific high danger rescue situation that may be present.

 Emergency care has been rendered in different forms since the beginning of recorded history, for example during the Middle Ages the Knights Hospitaller were known for rendering assistance to wounded on the battlefield.
 There were specialized vehicles that would be used on the battlefield that was designed by the chief surgeon of Napoleon Bonaparte.
 One of the first examples of civilian ambulance services was a transport carriage for cholera patients in London during 1832.
 By 1865 the first known commercial hospital to have a hospital-based ambulance service was in Cincinnati, Ohio.
 The next service know was the New York based service provided in conjunction with Bellevue Hospital that started in 1869 and these ambulances carried items for treatment very reflective of times such as splints, stomach pumps, morphine, and even brandy.
 In Vienna around 1881 there was an early ambulance service formed after the fire at the Vienna Ringtheater named "Vienna Voluntary Rescue Society" which then served as a model for other similar societies worldwide.
 Then in London in 1887 there was a first aid and ambulance service that was modeled around a military style command and discipline structure that was call the St. John Ambulance Brigade.
 And, remember all these services were still all horse drawn and even though they were still useful enough that the hospitals could now be further apart and not needed to be so numerous because of the tenet of instant care is still seen in modern emergency medical planning still to these days though with the advent of the motor you'll start to see vast improvements in the speed and quality of ride provided.